GokulxD/Ai-bot/README.md

 # Ai-bot

 Yo!!!
-This A Ai bot
+This An Ai bot